FamilySearch/gedcomx/drafts/2012-03-23-gedcomx-project-refactor.md

 Coming Soon...
 --------------

 We've got pretty exciting stuff that's currently in development.
-This includes things like conversion utilities, a GEDCOM X reference implementation, and some fun client applications.
+This includes things like conversion utilities from legacy GEDCOM to GEDCOM X, a GEDCOM X reference implementation, and some fun client applications.
 We're looking forward to showing it all to you, but give us a bit of time to make it presentable.

 We won't make you wait too long.

-Request For Feedback
+Submit Your Feedback
 --------------------

 We'd love to hear your thoughts on some of the things we're working through right now.
 Would you be willing